Persian campaign (World War I): Forces

 In 1914, the British Indian Army had several units located in the southern influence zone; its officers were experienced in fighting tribal forces through decades of conflict on the North-Western Frontier.
+In 1916, the British government formed the South Persian Rifles to protect their interests in Persia.
 At the end of 1917, a British force headed by Major-General Lionel Dunsterville was established.
 He arrived to take command in Baghdad on 18 January 1918.
 The British troops of Dunsterville eventually numbered about 1,000.
-They were supported by a field artillery battery, machine gun section, three armoured cars, and also two airplanes.
-Together with mobile field hospitals, staff officers, headquarters staff etc., the total force must have numbered about 1,300.
+They were supported by a field artillery battery, machine gun section, three armoured cars, and two airplanes.
+Together with mobile field hospitals, staff officers, headquarters staff, etc., the total force must have numbered about 1,300.
 Dunsterville was ordered to "proceed from Mesopotamia through Persia to the port of Anzali, then board ship to Baku and onwards."
-In 1916 the British government formed the South Persian Rifles to protect their interests in Persia.

-Russia had long since established forces in the region.
-The Persian Cossack Brigade and a small contingent of the Russian Caucasus Army under the Armenian General Tovmas Nazarbekian was stationed there.
+Russia already had forces in Persia when the war began.
+The Persian Cossack Brigade and a small contingent of the Russian Caucasus Army under the Armenian General Tovmas Nazarbekian were stationed there.
 The Cossack Brigade consisted of eight squadrons, a small battalion of infantry and a horse battery of six Krupp guns; their total strength did not exceed 2,000.
 Besides this force, in 1912 Russia obtained the formal consent of the Persian government to the formation of a similar Cossack Brigade at Tabriz under Russian officers.
-The consent of the government was given as a condition for the withdrawal of Russian troops in Iranian Azerbaijan which, at the onset of the Great War, Russia did not.
-The Russians also moved one detachment of Armenian volunteer units under the command of Andranik Ozanian to this region.
+Its formation was a condition for the withdrawal of Russian troops from Iranian Azerbaijan, which, at the onset of the war, Russia had not implemented.
+The Russians also moved one detachment of Armenian volunteer units under the command of Andranik Ozanian to the region.